haidiazaman/nus-dsa5204-project/README.md

 # DSA5204 Project

-This repository hosts the code for our DSA5204 Project, which aims to reproduce and extend the work done in [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377).
+This repository hosts the code for our NUS DSA5204 Project, which aims to reproduce and extend the work done in [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377).

 ## Note to group members (This section will be removed upon submission)